 Cultural and Social Programs

-The cultural and social programs offered by our Office of Native American Programs allows our campus and local community to come together to learn about Native American culture and history.
+The cultural and social programs offered by our Office of Indigenous Affairs allow our campus and local community to come together to learn about Indigenous culture and history.

-The Office of Native American Programs exists in part because of the long-standing relationship that we have with the Saginaw Chippewa Indian Tribe.
-The Saginaw Chippewa Indian Tribe is an active sponsor of CMU athletics, various CMU scholarships, and many cultural-related activities.
+The Office of Indigenous Affairs exists in part because of the long-standing relationship that we have with the Saginaw Chippewa Indian Tribe.
+The Saginaw Chippewa Indian Tribe is an active sponsor of CMU athletics, CMU scholarships, and many cultural-related activities.

-- Attract American Indian students to CMU and help them achieve their educational goals.
+- Attract Indigenous students to CMU and help them achieve their educational goals.

 - Build student leaders through committee work and internship programs.

-- Serve as a liaison to Michigan’s American Indian communities to determine their educational needs.
+- Serve as a liaison to Michigan’s tribal communities to determine their educational needs.

-- Sponsor programs that provide opportunities for everyone to experience Native cultures through activities, workshops and events.
+- Sponsor programs that provide opportunities for everyone to experience Indigenous cultures through activities, workshops and events.

 - Organizing cultural events for the CMU community